How people engage with

 Sentiment Databases + Cultural Tropes

-200K+ tagged references · regional weighting
+200K+ tagged references across film, music, and regional language

 Semantic-to-Behavior Prediction